Skip to main content

 1) Doing the exact same thing on a continual basis;

 When you keep doing the same things over and over again, you seem to get accustomed to the process.
-If you make no attempts to add or remove or makes adjustments here and there, you tend to settle into that process.
+If you make no attempts to improve or make adjustments here and there, you tend to settle into that process.
 Thus making room for complacency...

 Think about this; what's that thing you've done so well that you can now close your eyes to do?